icons8/lunacy-docs/docs/text.md

 2. Select the text tool or press `T`.
 3. Enter your text.

-As you do it, Lunacy automatically creates a group object with the shape and text layers.
+As you do it, Lunacy automatically creates a group layer with the shape and text layers.
 This small feature can be of great use when it comes to design of such UI elements as buttons, menus and things alike.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/text-toshapeph.png" height="auto"><source src="/public/text-toshape.mp4" type="video/mp4"></video>